background

 How to find decision makers among people already visiting your website (through visitor identification)

-These are warm prospects showing real interest, but if you don’t know who they are, they leave your site and you never hear from them.
+Most of your inbound interest probably never converts.
+People who visit your pricing page, read your blog posts, or check out your case studies match your ICP exactly.
+They're showing real interest, but if you don't know who they are, they leave your site and you never hear from them.

 Website visitor identification tools like RB2B (which works for US-based visitors) and Leadinfo (best for Europe), or Snitcher can identify the individuals behind anonymous website visits, enrich them with contact details and profile data, and push that information into Clay or your CRM.

-Here’s how we set this up as a workflow at Nebor:
+Here's how we set this up as a workflow at Nebor.

 A visitor lands on your website and meets certain engagement criteria (for example, they visited the pricing page twice or spent more than 20 minutes on a specific product page).